 This is how much does it cost to run a kennel.

 Maintenance of a single dog will on average costs $1,000 a year.
 The grand sum of yearly expenses due to being a professional breeder varies with the size of the kennel.
-The number of dogs and the requirements of housing can be a significant investment.
-Dog food, vet visits, annual license fees, cleaning supplies, fur and nail care, will always be in that expense column.
+The number of dogs and the requirements for dog housing can be a significant investment.
+Dog food, vet visits, annual license fees, cleaning supplies, stud service fees, fur and nail care, will always be in that expense column.

 In addition, the cost of operating a large kennel will always include the overhead and maintenance of the building and the rent or mortgage on the property.
 At least initially, most commercial dog breeds breed from their own homes, and so rent/mortgage on any kennel property is not included in this analysis.
 Some home expenses may fall into the category of an expense for the business (e.g. home office) but these, too, are excluded.